hampoelz/Capacitor-BrowserView/README.md

 });
 ```

-After that, you need to set up a new BrowserView with an enabled Bridge.
+After that, a new BrowserView with an enabled bridge needs be set up.
-In addition, the Capacitor app should also be able to receive messages and send a message to your website.
+In addition, the Capacitor app should also be able to receive messages and send a message to the website.
 Note that the web page must be loaded entirely before it can receive messages.
 This could look something like this: